IndiaCFG3/team-40/README.md

-# This is code for good Event
+# This is code for good Event: Team-40